Ananym/welcome-to-nexus/mechanics/stats-spells-cheat.md

 Feral berserk does 0.85*current vitality in damage with 16s aethers.

 Vanilla berserk does more damage over time at the cost of being slightly less healing-efficient.
-I personally prefer vanilla berserk.
+I personally prefer vanilla berserk, but it comes entirely down to personal taste.